 NYSAHA Policies on Tryouts, Releases and Recruitment

-For age classifications that lead to a National Tournament (14 U through 18 U) tryouts can begin Wednesday, April 10, 2019.
+For age classifications that lead to a National Tournament (14 U through 18 U) tryouts can begin Wednesday, April TBD.

 Empire House Evals (7U to 18U) will be scheduled after the conclusion of Tryouts.
-Pony/6U players do not need to attend Empire House Evals and should register for the Pony Program once Registration opens in Early June.
+Pony/6U players do not need to attend Empire House Evals (unless they wish to play 8U) and should register for the Pony Program once Registration opens in Early June.

-NOTE: All Players (Travels, Girls, Empire House & RWB/8U, Pony/6U, & Beginners) who wish to move to another organization fro 2019-20 must request a release prior to attending the Tryouts or Evals at the new organization.
-WYHA has 10 days to process all Release requests per West Section rules.
+NOTE: All Players (Travels, Girls, Empire House & RWB/8U, Pony/6U, & Beginners) who wish to move to another organization for 2020-21 must request a release prior to attending the Tryouts or Evals at the new organization.
+WYHA has 10 days to process all Release requests per NYSAHA rules.

 4. PLAYER MOVEMENT